ESM121 Water Science and Management

 - Water Plan Summary: Baseline Water

-- Alternative Water Management Strategies (Tutorial, sheet)
+- Alternative Water Management Strategies (Tutorial, sheet, video)

 Rd.6 S2-E17 Human Right to Water and SGMA (Spotify)

 Ex.
-6: Cost Benefit Analysis (Data, Tutorial)
+6: Cost Benefit Analysis (Data, Tutorial), Video)

 Rd.7 S5-E62 Reflecting on SGMA after 10 years (Spotify)